ShipEngine/connect-website/reference/delivery-service-object.md

 ---
 hidden: true
-layout: nunjucks/layouts/object-page.njk
-title: Delivery Service Object
+title: Delivery Service Objects
-name: Delivery Service
+name: Delivery Service Objects
-identifier: Delivery Service Properties

 description:
-  The page describes the delivery service object.
+  This page describes the delivery service object that is passed to a ShipEngine Connect Carrier app.
+For example, the [createShipment method](./methods/create-shipment.md) accepts a `shipment` parameter with a `deliveryService` property that corresponds to this object.
+The property details include whether or not they are `required` or `nullable`.
+These details may differ depending on whether the delivery service is part of a parameter passed to a method or part of an argument returned from a method.

 documentation: |
-  A Delivery Service is a type of delivery that is offered by a carrier, such as "international" or "standard overnight".
+  A Delivery Service is a type of delivery that is offered by a carrier, such as `international` or `standard overnight`.
-  You defined the delivery service options available through your company in [Delivery Service Definition](./delivery-service.md) files.
+  You defined the delivery service options available through your app in [Delivery Service Definition](./delivery-service.md) files.
-  Arguments passed to your methods and values returned from your methods will often contain a nested delivery service object that mimics the format of the definition file.
-  The page defines the properties required on a delivery service object.

 fields:
   - name: id
     type: UUID
+    nullable: false
     required: true
     description: UUID that uniquely identifies the delivery service.
 This is the UUID you used in the [Delivery Service Definition](./delivery-service.md) file for this delivery service.

   - name: identifiers
     type: object
-    required: false
+    nullable: false
     description: Your own identifiers for this delivery service.

   - name: code
     type: string
-    required: true
+    nullable: false
     description: Optional code used to map to what the carrier uses to identify the delivery service.

   - name: name
     type: string
+    nullable: false
     required: true
     description: The user-friendly service name (e.g. "Priority Overnight", "2-Day Air").

   - name: description
     type: string
-    required: false
+    nullable: false
     description: A short, user-friendly description of the service.

   - name: class
     type: string
-    required: true
+    nullable: false
     description: |
       The class of service used by this delivery service.
 Valid values include the following:
       * `ground` - Delivery within a range of days, usually one to five days.